lebriggs/laura_website/content/blog/2024-03-18-nero_dataset/index.markdown

 ---
-title: "Dataset For The Data Pre-Analysis PLan Workshop"
+title: "Information For The Data Pre-Analysis PLan Workshop"
-subtitle: "Nero Vom Buchonia Offspring Data"
+subtitle: "Instructions And Dataset"
-excerpt: "Summary goes here."
+excerpt: "Information required for a 30-minute hands-on workshop exploring the world of effective data pre-analysis planning using Canva.
+Through a real dataset example, we'll tackle challenges like a myopic view of your data and work together to enhance your data analysis decision-making skills.
+Ever wished for a visual aid to communicate your analysis plan?
+You're in luck!
+No previous knowledge of Canva is needed – just bring your curiosity and enthusiasm!"
 date: 2024-03-18
 author: "Laura Briggs"
 draft: false